Last updated on July 29th, 2022

 According to Bergschneider, there’s wildlife everywhere.
 “Every time you go outside, you’re going to see something amazing,” she says.
 “In Antarctica, you can go to a penguin colony and you know that you’re going to see penguins there because that’s where those penguins go.
 They return there every year.”

 “The scale of the Antarctic is just so massive that your brain almost can’t process it.
-There’s no other place like it on the world actually, it’s, like, a moonscape.
+There’s no other place like it in the world.
+It’s like a moonscape.
 And it’s a complete sensory overload.
 And the other thing that’s amazing about it is the density of wildlife—and also in South Georgia and the Antarctic Peninsula.
 The only other place to equal it would perhaps be the Galapagos Islands, but I don’t want to compare the two, because they’re completely different experiences.”

 “There are no land-based predators in Antarctica.
 Everywhere else in the world where you go for wildlife, for example the Arctic or Africa, you won’t be able to get close to those animals because they all have that fear-based reactions because of land-based predators.
 They’re in survival mode.
 Animals in Antarctica don’t have that survival, fear-based instinct.
 There are obviously lots of strict wildlife guidelines—you can’t move yourself towards a creature, an animal, within five meters.
 But you can get within five meters, which is very close, for example, to seals or penguins, and just observe.
 And they’re not threatened by you, because they know that you’re not a terrestrial predator.
 You’re not a threat to them.”